robin-kim-0/Walrus/README.md

 # 4 Use Cases for Walrus AMI with AWS Elemental

-The Walrus AMI is a GPU-based AMI that performs real-time video quality enhancement for low-resolution videos, including upscaling and noise reduction.
-This document describes one representative integration use case using AWS Elemental MediaConvert.
+The Walrus AMI is a GPU-based AMI that enhances the quality of low-resolution videos, including upscaling and noise reduction.
+This document describes a representative integration use case using AWS Elemental MediaConvert.

 ### [Use case : S3 → Walrus → MediaConvert](./use-cases/vod.md)